-In 2014, ECA created a dedicated RPAS Working Group that gathers experts in the field of Remotely Piloted Aircraft Systems.
-Their expertise is instrumental in providing input for the regulatory approach and ‘concept of operations’ for RPAS, presented by the European Aviation Safety Agency (EASA) and the expert group working on developing regulatory framework for UAS in Europe).
+In 2014, ECA created a dedicated RPAS Working Group (WG) that gathers experts in the field of Remotely Piloted Aircraft Systems.
+Their expertise is instrumental in providing input to the regulators (i.e. to the European Aviation Safety Agency (EASA) and the expert group working on developing regulatory framework for UAS in Europe).

 - Working Group: Remotely Piloted Aircraft Systems (RPAS WG)